-Attendance and its Impact upon Grades: The importance of regular school attendance and its positive impact upon a student's performance grade cannot be overstated.
+Attendance and its Impact upon Grades: The importance of regular school attendance and its positive impact upon students' performance grade cannot be overstated.
 If a student is absent, he or she does not have the opportunity to keep pace with their classmates and must work independently to acquire the information missed during any absence.
 Regardless of how well a student performs when he/she is present, habitual absenteeism usually results in a failing performance grade.
 This situation is not unlike the conditions of the business or industry for which the student is being trained.

-Make up Work for Absences: Students have the opportunity to make-up school work due to an illness/being absent from school.
-PROVIDED their absence is excused.
+Makeup Work for Absences: Students have the opportunity to make-up schoolwork due to an illness/being absent from school.
 Students must submit make-up work within the following timelines:

-- 1. One (1) to three (3) days excused absences five (5) school days to complete assigned work. - 2.
-(4) or more days excused absence ten (10) school days to complete assigned work.
-All work missed through unexcused absences will be graded as a zero
+- 1. One (1) to three (3) days excused absence five (5) school days to complete assigned work. - 2.
+Four (4) or more days excused ten (10) school days to complete assigned work.
+All work missed through unexcused absences will be graded zero (0).

 Report Cards (see Progress Reports): Students will receive a report card from the sending school district which will reflect the student's grade from their Career & Technology classes.
+Students will also receive a report card from RMCTC reflecting their program grade and Social Studies grade, where applicable.
 In addition, grades are available on the parent portal.